javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 Depending on our aims, the script needs to work with the information.

 If it's an online-shop -- that's going to be the goods and the card.
-If it's a chat -- visitors, message and so on.
+If it's a chat -- visitors, messages and so on.

 Variables are used to store the information.